 - Injuries that require surgery may win settlements of $50,000 or more; severe injuries can easily win more than $100,000.

-How can I find out exactly how much my claim is worth?
+How can you find out exactly how much your claim is worth?

 The more serious your injury is, the more the answer depends on having a professional negotiate your claim.
 For a very minor injury, having a lawyer could only make a difference of $3,000 or so; for shattered bones or a disability, a lawyer could help you get tens of thousands more than you would on your own.